 Ms. Kaounis has been honored three times by Law & Politics and Los Angeles magazines as one of Southern California’s “Rising Stars”.

-Ms. Kaounis currently serves as the Chair of the Trade Secrets Interest Group of the California State Bar’s Intellectual Property (IP) Section, and as a member of the Executive Committee of the IP Section.
-She also has been a member of the Executive Leadership Team for the American Heart Association’s Heart & Stroke Ball – Los Angeles for the last five years (2014-2018).
+Ms. Kaounis currently serves as the Chair of the Trade Secrets Interest Group of the California Lawyers Association’s Intellectual Property (IP) Section, and previously served as a member of the Executive Committee of the IP Section.
+She also served as a member of the Executive Leadership Team for the American Heart Association’s Heart & Stroke Ball – Los Angeles for five years (2014-2019).
 Ms. Kaounis has served on the Firm’s Associates Committee and Diversity Committee.
-Ms. Kaounis is actively involved in the University of Pennsylvania Alumni community, serving for three years as the President of the Penn Law Alumni Club of Southern California, of which she is also a Founding Board Member, and as a liaison to PennClubLA.
+Ms. Kaounis has been an active member of the University of Pennsylvania Alumni community, having served for three years as the President of the Penn Law Alumni Club of Southern California, of which she is also a Founding Board Member, and as a liaison to PennClubLA.

 Ms. Kaounis earned her J.D. from University of Pennsylvania School of Law in 2000, where she was Internet and Production Editor of The University of Pennsylvania Journal of Constitutional Law and Co-Chair of the Moot Court Board.
 She received her B.A. in Political Science and Spanish magna cum laude, and graduated Phi Beta Kappa from Rutgers College in 1997.
-Ms. Kaounis is admitted to practice before the United States District Courts for the Northern and Central Districts of California, the United States District Court for Colorado, the Ninth Circuit and Second Circuit Court of Appeals, and all California state courts.
+Ms. Kaounis is admitted to practice before the United States District Courts for the Northern and Central Districts of California, the Ninth Circuit Court of Appeals, and all California state courts.

 Select Publications and Speaking Engagements: